Uprima Side Effects

 Applies to apomorphine: subcutaneous solution

-Along with its needed effects, apomorphine (the active ingredient contained in Uprima) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, apomorphine (the active ingredient contained in Uprima) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking apomorphine:More common
+If any of the following side effects occur while taking apomorphine, check with your doctor immediately:More common

 - Chest pain, discomfort, or pressure

 - dizziness, faintness, or light-headedness when getting up from lying or sitting position

 - mood or mental changes

 - seeing, hearing, or feeling things that are not there